FabriceSalvaire/Pyterate/README.rst

 Where is the Documentation ?
 ----------------------------

-The documentation is available on the |AutoSphinxHomePage|_.
+The documentation is available on the |PyterateHomePage|_.

 What are the main features ?
 ----------------------------